 We all have a kid inside of us who wants someone to tell us what to do.
-We want validation and all that good stuff.
-That’s okay, but in the end, you are the only one who really knows what you want.
+We want validation and confirmation.
+That’s fine, but in the end, you are the only one who really knows what you want.

 I need something to work on.
+I want to follow my excitement, wherever it takes me.
 I am constantly being pulled in different directions, and I love it.
-If I were to take a “vacation”, I’d probably get bored after a week and start looking for something to do.
+If I were to take a “vacation”, I’d get bored after a week.

-We don’t really need to retire to a beach in Brazil.
-All we need to do is find what makes us tick, to find our passion(s).
+You don’t need to retire to a beach in Brazil.
+All you need to do is find what makes you tick.

 I couldn’t imagine myself doing nothing for an extended period of time.
 Happiness to me is doing what I want.
 It may mean something different for you, but that’s what it means for me.

 There’s a need for discipline, but there’s also a need for fun.
 I used to be a lot more disciplined than fun.
 I’d say no to requests to hang out, because I had my eyes on my current goal.

 I wanted to reach my goal as soon as possible.
 I wanted to get things done, because I thought that achieving my goals would make me happy, but I’ve since come to realize that it’s a mirage.
 It’s all a mirage, an illusion.